TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

-   and should be the full dotted path to the function—it should start with the name of the module, include any sub-modules, and if the function is a method on a class it should include the class name too.
+   and should be the full dotted path to the function—it should start with the name of the module, include any sub-modules, and if the function is a method on a kundi it should include the kundi name too.

    Sample::